 - Start downloading any new email on the new machine, and stop downloading email on the old.

-- Visit your email service’s web site.
+- Visit your email service’s website.

-- Log in.
+- Sign in.

 There’s really nothing to move from one computer to another.

-By now, we know you’re not changing your email program; rather, you’re changing your email service — which means getting an account on a new service, and then getting a new email address.
+By now, we know you’re not changing your email program; rather, you’re changing your email service — which means getting a new email account on the new service and then getting a new email address.

 At a high level, changing email accounts means you’ll do this:

 - Create a new email account with a new email service.
 This will give you a new email address.